Twisted Standard Model in noncommutative geometry I: the field content: Minimal twist of the Standard Model

+The term $A_{(2)}$ breaks the linearity of the map $A_{(1)}\to D + A_{(1)} + J A_{(1)} J^{-1}$ and vanishes when the twisted first-order condition \eqref{eq:73} holds (this is a straightforward adaptation to the twisted context of the result of \cite{Chamseddine:2013fk}).
+We need to take it into account for, as explained in \S \ref{sec:twistfirstorder}, the twisted first-order condition only holds partially.

-is a twisted (generalised) $1$-form.
-The latter decomposes as the sum $A_\rho = A_F + \slashed A$ of two pieces: one that we call the \emph{finite part} of the fluctuation because it comes from the finite dimensional spectral triple, namely
+The twisted $1$-form decomposes as the sum $A_{(1)} = A_F + \slashed A$ of two pieces: one that we call the \emph{finite part} of the fluctuation because it comes from the finite dimensional spectral triple, namely

 another one coming from the manifold part of the spectral triple

 that we call \emph{gauge part} in the following (terminology will become clear later).